odinuv/web/articles/css/index.md

 less specific selectors.
 For basic selectors this means that id selector (e.g. `#someId`) overrides class selector (e.g. `.someClass`) which overrides type selector (e.g. `ul`).
 This gets more complicated in complex selectors but the rule of thumb is that a more specific rule wins over a generic one.
-I.e `p.firstParagraph` is more specific than `.firstParagraph` which is more specific than `p` selector.
+I.e. `p.firstParagraph` is more specific than `.firstParagraph` which is more specific than `p` selector.
 There is an [exact formula](https://www.w3.org/TR/selectors/#specificity) for computing selector specificity.
 - origin and importance -- author styles (provided in the page source by you) override the user-agent styles (provided by the web browser).
 This can also be modified by the